TommiCodes/realtime-todo-task-management-app-nestjs-and-angular/README.md

 2. Remove old TestService
 3. Create Diretories in `angular-frontend/src/app/public`: `/validators`, `/components`, `/services`
 4. Create a `public-routing.module.ts` for all routes in our public module
-5. Create a `public.interfaces.ts` for our interfaces
+5. Create a `public.private-module.interfaces.ts` for our interfaces
 5. Create the components `LoginComponent` and `RegisterComponent` via the cli with the command `ng generate component login` and `ng generate component register`
 6. Update the "public-routing.module.ts" and the "app-routing.module.ts"
 7. Create the Service `UserService` to make the login and register requests against the api `ng generate service user`